PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > There are several variants of the official node.js Docker image available.
 These are explained here: https://hub.docker.com/_/node/.
 When building a system
 > you should select an image that best supports your use case.

 In order to build this system we will need to create a container for each service.
-To do this we will need to create a docker build file for each.
+To do this we will create a docker build file for each.
 Let's build the `adderservice` first.
 To do this `cd` to the `adderservice` directory and create a file called `Dockerfile` using your favorite editor:

 ```sh
 $ cd micro/adderservice